Enjoying our puzzle hints?

 Definition: a layer of electrons in an atom

-Why it's tricky: can also refer to the outer covering of a nut or a home for a hermit crab
+Why it's tricky: can also refer to a protective outer layer of an animal or a type of ammunition

 PULPIT

-Why it's tricky: sounds similar to 'pulp', a soft, wet, shapeless mass
+Why it's tricky: can also refer to a type of soft, wet, or semi-liquid substance

 Connections #1028 explained